 6. Live-imaging of MEPM Cells in a wound-repair assay (Figure 3)

 6.1.
 Prepare a plate to use for live-imaging.
-Using sterile forceps, place a sterile 2-well silicone insert in the center of a well of a 6-well plate, and press down along all edges to ensure it is fully adhered.
+Using forceps, place a sterile 2-well silicone insert in the center of a well of a 6-well plate, and press down along all edges to ensure it is fully adhered.
 Prepare one 2-well insert for every sample being used.

 6.2.
 Thaw cryopreserved cells by following the steps in section 4.3 of this protocol.
 Count MEPM cells, and if necessary, concentrate the cells to at least 350 cells/µL.

 6.3.
-Seed 1400 cells/mm2 of the silicone inserts in a volume of 100 µL of MEPM culture medium per well.
-Culture the cells for 48 h at 37 °C in a sterile incubator with 5% CO2, and change the medium every day.
+Seed 1400 cells/mm2 into the silicone inserts in a volume of 100 µL of MEPM culture medium per well.
+Culture the cells for 48 h at 37 °C in an incubator with 5% CO2, and change the medium every day.

 6.4.
-After 48 h of seeding the cells, prepare a microscope for live time-lapse imaging as described in sections 5.3 and 5.4.
+After 48 h, prepare a microscope for live time-lapse imaging as described in sections 5.3 and 5.4.
 Immediately prior to placing the cells in the onstage incubator, add 3 mL of prewarmed MEPM culture medium to the well (but outside of the inserts), and then carefully remove the silicone inserts.

 NOTE: The wall separating the 2 chambers leaves a gap that is the “wound”.